en-US

 • The most common data retention time is 90 days for most service offerings.
 In this case, metrics values are permanently deleted from the time series database and cannot be exported in bulk before deletion.

-• Data alignment periods are fixed and can not be configured to shorter periods.
+• Data alignment periods are fixed and cannot be configured to shorter periods.